Police greatest hits tracklist

 The Soundtrack to a Generation

 But no amount of drama could overshadow the music.
-50 Greatest Songs takes you on a journey through all their finest moments.
+The Police Greatest Hits album takes you on a journey through all their finest moments.

-• “Roxanne” kicks things off, because how else do you start this ride?
-That iconic opening chord and Sting’s pleading vocals still hit like a gut punch.
+• Roxanne – the song that launched them with that iconic opening chord and Sting’s pleading vocals still hit like a gut punch.

 Why You Need This Album

 If you grew up with The Police, this album is a time machine.
-It’s 3 discs of pure nostalgia that’ll take you back to when Sting ruled the airwaves, Copeland tried to break his drum kit, and Summers held it all together.
+It’s just 1 disc of pure nostalgia that’ll take you back to when Sting ruled the airwaves, Copeland tried to break his drum kit, and Summers held it all together.
 (And let’s pretend that the disbandment didn’t happen, even just for a minute.)

 This album is a masterclass in blending raw punk energy with polished pop sensibilities…and damn, it still holds up.